 Regardless of whether you are shopping for term life insurance or permanent life insurance products, you can ensure you are working with one of the best life insurance companies.
 To ensure you’re working with a financially strong insurance company, we recommend a company with A ratings on the independent rating agency’s scales, and a Comdex score of at least 80 or better.

 But Even Life Insurance Carrier Ratings Aren’t the Full Story

 While insurance company ratings offer transparency so you can depend on an insurance company and know they will be able to fulfill their claims, the data-driven approach is still limited in scope.

 Find out our 8-point checklist to make sure you get the best life insurance company here.

 So, here’s the bottom line for every wealth creator…

-- You can be certain that life insurance is a safe place to hold your savings.
+- You can be certain that whole life insurance is a safe place to hold your savings.

-- Because you can use life insurance company ratings to verify the relative strength of your insuring institution, the transparency gives you confidence.
+- Because you can use life insurance carrier ratings to verify the relative strength of your insuring institution, the transparency gives you confidence.

 - Knowing how the insurance industry weathered the Great Depression will give you the security of knowing a worst-case scenario